cmsparks/react-summit-cloudflare-fullstack-workshop-nov2024/exercises/02-business-logic/kv/README.md

 - No boilerplate needed to initialize your API client
 - Easier to understand what resources are being used

+> [!NOTE]
-[__note] For more reading check out [this blog on why bindings are live objects](https://blog.cloudflare.com/workers-environment-live-object-bindings/)
+> For more reading check out [this blog on why bindings are live objects](https://blog.cloudflare.com/workers-environment-live-object-bindings/)

 ### Creating a KV namespace